 "Our 91km border has been completely secured," he said during a televised speech.
 "All terrorist organisations have been repulsed and they have gone."

-Earlier, Turkey's state-run Anadolu news agency had said that the advance had "removed terror organisation Daesh's physical contact with the Turkish border in northern Syria".
+Earlier, Turkey's state-run Anadolu agency had said the advance had "removed terror organisation Daesh's physical contact with the Turkish border in northern Syria".
 Daesh is an Arabic acronym for ISIL, also known as ISIS, or IS.

 READ MORE: Turkish tanks enter Syria in new front against ISIL

-The Syrian Observatory for Human Rights also said on Sunday that ISIL "had lost its contact with the outside world after losing the remaining border villages between the Sajur River ... and Al-Rai".
+The Syrian Observatory for Human Rights also said on Sunday that ISIL "had lost its contact with the outside world after losing the remaining border villages between the Sajur River... and Al-Rai".

-The UK-based group, which monitors daily developments in the war, said "rebels and Islamist factions backed by Turkish tanks and warplanes" had taken several villages on the border "after IS withdrew from them, ending IS's presence ... on the border".
+The UK-based group, which monitors daily developments in the war, said "rebels and Islamist factions backed by Turkish tanks and warplanes" had taken several villages on the border "after IS withdrew from them, ending IS's presence... on the border".

 Al Jazeera's Hashem Ahelbarra, reporting from the city of Elbeyli on the Turkish side of the Syria-Turkey border, said the rebels' offensive had forced "ISIL fighters to pull out towards al-Bab, which is their last remaining stronghold in northern Syria".